clmccart/azureml_cli_tutorial/happypath_remotedata.md

 --resource-group <name of your resource group> ^ --workspace-name <the workspace you are working in>
 ```
+Make sure to update line 3 in .azureml/deploy.json with the name of your newly created compute target.

 Once you have all of these things, run this CLI command:
 ```console